vedantvakharia/Jarvis/source/content/Java/OOPS.md

 ### Methods

 When you declare a method as `final`, it cannot be overridden in a subclass.
+You should make a method final in Java if you think it’s complete and its behavior should remain constant in sub-classes.
+In general, final methods are faster than non-final methods because they are not required to be resolved during run-time and they are bonded at compile-time

 ```java
 class Parent {